Introduction

 Settings file

-The search can be fully customized by providing the program with a settings file.
+The search can also be customized by providing the program with a settings file.
 Here is an example:

 train_test_split = -1 # Train/test split.
 Options are as follows: -1 for no cross-validation, 50, 60, 70, 75, or 80 for percentages, and 100, 1000, 10000, or 100000 for predefined row counts.
 Use negative numbers for a custom number of rows (e.g., set -200 to use 200 rows for training).